Astrophysical Tests of Dark Matter Self-Interactions: Introduction

 The initial interest in SIDM models began more than twenty years ago as a response to two puzzles in observational astronomy: the shape of \red{the rising part of the} rotation curves of spiral galaxies (the ``cusp/core problem'' \cite{1997MNRAS.290..533D,2000AJ....119.1579V,2001ApJ...552L..23D,kuzio2008}) and the number of observed satellites of the Milky Way (MW; the ``missing satellites problem'' \cite{Klypin:1999uc,Moore:1999nt}).
 The term ``self-interacting dark matter" had been coined almost a decade earlier \cite{Carlson:1992fn}, but it took these astrophysical puzzles to put dark-matter models with strong self-scattering firmly in the view of particle physicists and astronomers.

-The cusp/core problem refers to the tension between the predicted density profiles of DM halos and those inferred from 21 cm observations.
-In the absence of strong feedback from star formation physics (e.g., \cite{Governato:2009bg}), DM halos are expected to be \emph{cusped}, with central density profiles $\rho \propto r^{-1}$ \cite{Navarro:1995iw}.
-However, the observationally inferred rotation curves of low-surface-brightness (LSB) spiral galaxies almost universally indicate shallower density profiles for their galaxies' halos (e.g., \cite{kuzio2008,oh2011}).
-SIDM was invoked as a way to produce isothermal, flat cores ($\rho \sim \hbox{ const}$ at small radii) in the halos hosting spiral and dwarf spheroidal galaxies \cite{Spergel:1999mh}.
+\red{ In the absence of strong feedback from star formation (e.g., \cite{Governato:2009bg}), DM halos are expected to be ``cusped'', with central density profiles $\rho \propto r^{-1}$ \cite{Navarro:1995iw}.
+However, the observationally inferred rotation curves of low-surface-brightness (LSB) spiral galaxies almost universally indicate shallower DM density profiles (e.g., \cite{kuzio2008,oh2011}): the \emph{cusp/core problem}.
+SIDM is a way to produce isothermal, flat cores ($\rho \sim \hbox{ const}$ at small radii) in the halos hosting spiral and dwarf spheroidal galaxies \cite{Spergel:1999mh}.
+New observations over the past 20 years have confirmed that the DM densities of many low surface brightness and dwarf spheroidal galaxies are intriguingly low.}